LucasJappert/moomoo-lan-party/readme.md

 ## 👐 Contributing

+See also the [TODO list](TODO.md) for a breakdown of planned features and tasks.

 We welcome contributions!
 Whether it's bug fixes, feature suggestions, new heroes, or gameplay ideas — feel free to fork the repo and submit a pull request.

 1. Fork the project.